google/flutter-mediapipe/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Conduct which could reasonably be considered inappropriate for the forum in which it occurs.

-All TensorFlow forums and spaces are meant for professional interactions, and any behavior which could reasonably be considered inappropriate in a professional setting is unacceptable.
+All MediaPipe forums and spaces are meant for professional interactions, and any behavior which could reasonably be considered inappropriate in a professional setting is unacceptable.

 ## Our Responsibilities